Philosophy 136: Philosophy of Mind

 Course Requirements

-I'll also require three short (5-7 page) papers.
-I shall hand out a list of topics for the papers before each is due.
+Students taking the course for credit will be required to write three short (5-7 page) papers.
+I'll hand out prompts for the papers before each is due.
 Grades will be determined on the basis of the three papers, and I'll use class participation as a way of deciding borderline cases.

-Note that the third paper will count as your final exam: it will be due on the officially assigned day and time of exam week, so that you'll have plenty of time after the end of official course instruction to complete it.
+Note that the third paper will count as your final exam: it will be due at 6pm on Tuesday 12 June (the officially assigned day and time of exam week), so that you'll have plenty of time after the end of official course instruction to complete it.

-There will be no midterm for the course.
+There will be no midterm for the course apart from the papers.

 Academic Integrity